Rajpratik71/zfs_wiki/dRAID-HOWTO.md

 Seed chosen: f0cbfeccac3071b0
 ```

-The command in the example above creates a configuration for a 17-drive dRAID1 vdev with 4 data blocks per strip and 2 distributed spares.
+The command in the example above creates a configuration for a 17-drive dRAID1 vdev with 4 data blocks per strip and 2 distributed spares, and saves it to file _17.nvl_.
 Options:
 * p: parity level, can be 1, 2, or 3.
 * d: # data blocks per stripe.
 * s: # distributed spare